Common Types of Trust Litigation

 A “care custodian” is a person who provides health or social services to a dependent adult.
 [Prob.
 Code Section 21362(a)].
 However, a “good Samaritan” exception exists under specified circumstances for a beneficiary who provided “care custodial” services without remuneration, if he or she had a personal relationship with the settlor.
 The exception applies provided that the personal relationship existed at each of the following times: (1) at least 90 days before the person provided services to the settlor; (2) at least 6 months before the settlor’s death; and (3) before the settlor was admitted to hospice care if indeed that occurred.

-If you believe that you have grounds for a Trust dispute arising from undue influence or other causes, we invite you to call Buffington Law Firm for a free legal consultation.
+If you believe that you have grounds for a Trust dispute arising from undue influence or other causes, we invite you to call Buffington Law Firm, PC, for a free legal consultation.
 There is never any charge or obligation, and you will speak directly to one of our experienced Trust litigation attorneys.
 All such meetings are entirely confidential and protected by the Attorney-Client Privilege.